 Welcome to the website dedicated to educational interpreters and those school districts that provide these services to students who are Deaf or Hard of Hearing in Kentucky classrooms.

 It is a goal of KDE to assist both schools and interpreters in providing the highest quality communication to students in the Commonwealth.
 The following pages include several critical documents that provide information pertinent to these service providers and the districts that employ them in order to meet the goals of students’ Individual Educational Plans (IEPs).
 Click on the links below to access these additional resources.

 In order to become an interpreter there are several steps one must take to become licensed per Kentucky statute and therefore be able to practice in all settings, including classrooms, within the state.
-How to Get Started Interpreting serves to guide these people in moving through the process of meeting the requirements necessary to becoming qualified.
+How to Get Started Interpreting serves to guide these people in moving through the process of meeting the requirements necessary to become qualified.